joshuaeckroth/cse230-website/lecture/installing-software.markdown

 You will need [Xcode 4 from Apple](http://developer.apple.com/xcode/);
 click "View Xcode 4.2.1 for Lion on the Mac App Store," or just search the Mac App Store.

-## Questions?

-Please post a comment below if you have any issues or questions about installing software.